jakemcivor/jakemcivor.github.io/_projects/uofa/fluid/research_flow.md

 images:
  - fluid_research.png
 tasks:
- - Create part and assembly drawing using Pro/E
+ - Created part and assembly drawing using Pro/E
+ - Sourced materials
+ - Supported machinist during manufacturing
 ---

 Assisted a University of Alberta researcher to create drawing package for a fluid entrainment research apparatus.